 The Origin and Evolution of Baby Carrots

-In the 1980's supermarkets expected carrots to be a particular size, shape, and colour.
+In the 1980's supermarkets expected carrots to be a particular uniform size, shape, and colour.
 Anything else had to be sold for juice or processing or animal feed, or just thrown away.
 One farmer wondered what would happen if he peeled the skin off the gnarly carrots, cut them into pieces, and sold them in bags.
 He made up a few test batches to show his buyers.
 One batch, cut into 1-inch bites and peeled round, he called "bunny balls."
 Another batch, peeled and cut 2 inches long, looked like little baby carrots.